St. John's Orphanage: Interior

 Other rooms on the ground floor include a clothes room, a 6 by 5.5 m community room, a 6 by 4.2 m kitchen, a 2.13 m by 2.1-metre pantry and a 7.6 m by 3.65-metre lavatory.
-Bathrooms and shower bathrooms are fitted with hot and cold showers that are controlled from the lavatory.
-The laundry is 6.4 by 3.3 m with copper and tubs; the laundry also has a heater that supplies the whole building with hot water.
-The block which contains the sanitary requirements for the building is connected by a covered way and is well ventilated by air shafts, latticed doors, and louvres.
+Bathrooms and shower bathrooms were fitted with hot and cold showers that are controlled from the lavatory.
+The laundry is 6.4 by 3.3 m with copper and tubs; the laundry also had a heater that supplied the whole building with hot water.
+The block which contained the sanitary requirements for the building was connected by a covered way and is well ventilated by air shafts, latticed doors, and louvres.
 Underground, a brick, cemented tank was built to collect and store rainwater.

-The second floor of the building contains a number of dormitories: a large, 18.2 m by 6-metre dormitory is present with a 3 m balcony on one side and a 1.83 m wide balcony on the other.
-A smaller, 9.1-metre by 6-metre dormitory is also present, as well as a 6-metre by 4.2-metre isolating room.
+The second floor of the building contained a number of dormitories: a large, 18.2 m by 6-metre dormitory existed with a 3 m balcony on one side and a 1.83 m wide balcony on the other.
+A smaller, 9.1-metre by 6-metre dormitory was also present, as well as a 6-metre by 4.2-metre isolating room.
 Four bedrooms were designated for the Sisters of Mercy who were in charge of the building; these rooms were 3.65 metres by 3.04 metres and 3.96 m by 2.74 m respectively.
 The Sisters also had their own private bathroom.
 Almost every room in the building had a fireplace, surrounded by either bricks or a marble mantel and cement shelf.
-The ceilings on both floors are 3.96 metres high, and the whole building is fitted with electric light.
-The ceiling on the second floor is made out of plaster, whereas the ceiling on the first floor is made out of stamped steel.
+The ceilings on both floors were 3.96 metres high, and the whole building was fitted with electric lighting.
+The ceiling on the second floor was made out of plaster, whereas the ceiling on the first floor was made out of stamped steel.